How Anxiety Works: Its Impact on Daily Life

 • Adequate rest and nutrition — consistent sleep schedules and balanced diets support mental resilience

-Collaborate closely with healthcare providers when evaluating medication needs or making significant lifestyle changes.
+Work closely with healthcare providers when considering medication or making major lifestyle changes.

 Building Support Systems